Stock events for Tractor Supply Co. (TSCO)

 TSCO’s Geographic footprint

-Tractor Supply Co. operates extensively across the United States.
-As of late 2024, the company had 2,216 Tractor Supply stores in 49 states, with a target to reach 3,000 locations.
-Additionally, as of September 27, 2025, it operated 206 Petsense by Tractor Supply stores in 23 states.
-The stores are typically situated in rural communities and towns outlying major metropolitan markets.
+Tractor Supply Co. has a substantial geographic footprint across the United States, operating over 2,300 Tractor Supply stores in 49 states and 207 Petsense by Tractor Supply stores in 23 states as of December 27, 2025.
+These stores are strategically located primarily in rural communities and towns outlying major metropolitan markets.

 TSCO Corporate Image Assessment